sufarnfong/gitbook_boc/README.md

 ## How to test locally.

-Is highly recommended, especially on the first interactions with GitBook and Markdown to test locally the plotting of the changes done.
+Is highly recommended to test locally the plotting of the changes done, especially on the first interactions with GitBook and Markdown

 ### Install npm
 ```